delpinolisette/delpinolisette.github.io/flask_start.md

     - create a class form model by :
     ``` python
     class GoodNameForForm(FlaskForm):
     # specify fields you need here! make sure you've imported them.
     username = StringField('username')
     password = PasswordField('password')
     submit = SubmitField('Submit')
     ```
 5. Now that we've created a model class for the form, we need to render the HTML / view for it.
-Let's stick with our habit of seperating concerns and using HTML inheritance.
+Let's stick with our habit of separating concerns and using HTML inheritance.
-  * First, make a separate html file to handle the form.
+  * First, make a separate HTML file to handle the form.
 Call it, with an appropriate, corresponding, name!!, `myform.html`
-  * Next, inherit from the base html (or whatever you want to inherit from), and craft your form in your preffered way, using Jinja2 to render the strings with `{{...}}`by:
+  * Next, inherit from the base html (or whatever you want to inherit from), and craft your form in your preferred way, using Jinja2 to render the strings with `{{...}}`by:
   ```html
   {% extends 'base.html' %}